rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

  - remove support for custom 'routing_key' and 'exchange headers' and introduce /exchange/<name>/<key> destination type
  - the order of SEND and SUBSCRIBE frames is no longer important
- - STOMP connections show up as such in the management plugin
+ - STOMP listeners show up as such in the management plugin

 Upgrading
 =========
 The database schema has changed since the last release (2.1.1).
 However, with the introduction of the new lossless upgrade feature, RabbitMQ will upgrade your database to the new schema format automatically.